nbeckerphoto/colortools/docs/colortools-tutorial.md

 ### Example 11
 Collages on their own aren't too interesting, however.
 We can make them more interesting by sorting the images by their _hue_ before creating the collage.
 Let's also generate a sorted spectrum graphic while we're at it.

+Note when sorting by hue, black and white images always appear at the end of the sequence.

 ```
 $ colortools input/tutorial --spectrum --collage --sort hue
 ```